delissesu/delissesu/README.md

 # 💫 About Me:
-🔭 Studied Computer Science at University of Jember.<br>🤝 Sharing about my learning process.
+🔭 Studied Computer Science at University of Jember.<br>🤝 Sharing my learning progress.

 ## 🌐 Socials: